drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 *Note*.
 Adapted from Tortorelli et al. (2017).

-In Taiwan, the alphabetic knowledge standard is less specified.
+In Taiwan, alphabetic knowledge standards are less specific.
 English is a foreign language, rather than a community language.
-Given that English has developed into a global language due to the prosperity of global communication, many English as foreign language (EFL) countries, including Taiwan, place great importance on English as basic education.
+Given that English has developed into a global language due to the prosperity brought about by global communication, many English as foreign language (EFL) countries, including Taiwan, place great importance on English in basic education.
-English was promoted as the main subject for primary school students in Taiwan since 2001.
-At first, English as a subject began in fifth grade.
+English has been promoted as a main subject for primary school students in Taiwan since 2001.
+At that time, English tuition began in fifth grade.
-Four years later in 2005, the English curriculum was extended to include the third and the fourth grade (Ministry of Education, 2005; Feng, 2019).
-Up to 2019, several counties in Taiwan extended the English curriculum down to include first and second grade, including Taipei City, New Taipei City, and Taoyuan City.
+Four years later in 2005, the start of English teaching was lowered to include the third and the fourth grade (Ministry of Education, 2005; Feng, 2019).
+As of 2019, several counties in Taiwan had dropped the English curriculum starting point down to include first and second grade, including Taipei City, New Taipei City, and Taoyuan City.
 The decisions made by the educational divisions of city governments in Taiwan show that formal English education starts at an increasingly earlier age.
 In September